DavidGiraldoCode/DavidGiraldoCode/README.md

 # Hello!
-- 👋 Hi, I’m a creative programming developer and product consultant.
+- 👋 Hi, I’m a Gameplay programmer · Computer Graphics Developer · Product Consultant.
 - 💼 4 years working in UX for new media and IoT contexts.
 - 🎓 Currently pursuing a master's in *Interactive Media Technology* at **KTH** 🇸🇪.
 - 📜 I have a background in Interactive Media Design and Industrial Design.